-By accepting and starting this treatment you should commit to the three year period, attending for your follow appointments in clinic every 2-3 months.
-Your next appointment will be made before you leave clinic to ensure dates are convenient for you.
-Should you need to change your appointment time this should be done as far in advance as possible to ensure you can be seen before your medication runs out.
+By accepting and starting this treatment you should commit to the 3-year period, attending for your follow-up appointments in telephone clinic every 3 months.
+Your next appointment will be made for you before leaving the clinic to ensure dates are convenient for you.
+Should you need to change your appointment, this should be done as far in advance as possible to ensure you can be reviewed before your medication runs out.